matt-needle/qgis-select_matching_features/README.md

 ### Known issues
 - There is a bug where if the tool is active and another map tool is activated (Pan, Identify, etc) the Select Matching Features tool does not automatically deactivate
   - To reactivate the tool in this case, the <kbd>Deactivate Selection Tool</kbd> button must be clicked followed by the <kbd>Activate Selection Tool</kbd> button
   - This bug will be addressed in the next version
+- If the target layer has an active edit session filtering will not be applied.
+This is normal QGIS behaviour but there is no indication from the tool why the filter failed.
+  - This will be addressed in the next version with a message to indicate why the filter has not beein applied